Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 Read Your Policy Before You Need It

-Most homeowners don't read their warranty contract until after a claim is filed — by then it's too late.
+Most homeowners don't read their warranty contract until after a claim is filed, by which point it's too late.
 Review your policy when you first purchase it, identify every exclusion, note all coverage caps, and understand exactly what maintenance is required to keep your coverage valid.
-If a plan's exclusions are excessive, it may be worth shopping for a better provider.
-Compare options in our best home warranty companies guide.
+Our guide on how to read a home warranty contract walks you through every section.
+If a plan's exclusions are excessive, compare options in our best home warranty companies guide which ranks providers by approval rates.

 Keep a Maintenance Log